-It is a serious syndrome due to a direct or indirect muscle injury.
-It is the result of the death of muscle fibers and the release of their contents in the bloodstream.
+It is a severe syndrome due to a direct or indirect muscle injury.
+It results from the death of muscle fibers and the release of their contents into the bloodstream.

-This can lead to serious complications such as kidney (kidney) failure.
+This can lead to severe complications such as kidney (kidney) failure.
 This means that the kidneys can not eliminate waste and concentrated urine.
 In rare cases, rhabdomyolysis can even cause death.

 However, quick treatment often brings a good result.
 This is what you need to know about rhabdomyolysis.

 There are many traumatic and non-traumatic causes of rhabdomyolysis.
-In the first category, the causes include:
+In the first category, the reasons include:

 - A crush injury such as from a car accident, fall, or collapse of a building

-- Long-term muscle compression, such as that caused by prolonged immobilization after a fall or lying unconscious on a hard surface during illness or while under the influence of alcohol or medication
+- Long-term muscle compressions, such as that caused by prolonged immobilization after a fall or lying unconscious on a hard surface during illness or while under the influence of alcohol or medication

 - Poison from a snake or insect bite

-- Extreme muscle tension, especially in someone who is an inexperienced athlete; This can also happen in elite athletes, and it can be more dangerous if there is more muscle mass to break.
+- Extreme muscle tension, especially in an inexperienced athlete, can also happen in elite athletes, and it can be more dangerous if there is more muscle mass to break.